MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 ## Policies

-These Microsoft-managed policies allow administrators to make simple modifications like excluding users or turning them from report-only mode to on or off.
+These Microsoft-managed policies allow administrators to make simple modifications like excluding users or turning them from report-only mode to on or off, however they won't be able to rename or delete the Microsoft-managed policies.
 As Administrators get more comfortable with Conditional Access policy, they might choose to clone the policy and make custom versions.

 As threats evolve over time, Microsoft might change these policies in the future to take advantage of new features and functionality to improve their function.